Orlando Therapist Guides You in Choosing Your Word of the Year

 5. Are there any patterns showing up that need your attention?

-There is so much information in looking at patterns that happen in our life.
-We can start by identifying healthy patterns such as - which values are driving certain healthy things we do or when we’re reflecting we may notice that we have some unhealthy patterns.
+There is so much information in looking at patterns that happen in our lives.
+We can start by identifying healthy patterns, such as which values are driving certain healthy things we do or when we’re reflecting, we may notice that we have some unhealthy patterns.
 This is a great opportunity to dig a little deeper and see what actually needs our attention.

 Are you noticing a particular pattern of overworking during the week and then having no energy on the weekend?
 Or are you noticing a difficult pattern in your relationship?
 Where perhaps you want closeness, but you can't seem to have closeness?